JavaScript is required

 Affected Employees whose role is no longer required in the new structure and who remain without a position in the new structure following the EOI process will have two options:

-• Option 1 – Immediate cessation of employment (within 4 weeks) and be paid an Immediate Separation Package (see below) and payment in lieu of the 3 month redeployment period.
+• Option 1 – Immediate cessation of employment (within 4 weeks) and be paid an Immediate Separation Package (see below) and payment in lieu of the 3-month redeployment period.
 The Immediate Separation Package will include:

-• 4 weeks’ pay, irrespective of the employee’s length of service, and
+• 4 weeks’ pay, irrespective of the Employee’s length of service, and

-• a lump sum payment of $10,000 (for pro-rata for part-time employees)
+• a lump sum payment of $10,000 (for pro-rata for part-time Employees), and

-Cessation of employment will occur within 4 weeks (unless a longer period is agreed with the employer, with any longer period resulting in an equal diminution of the lump sum being paid in lieu of the redeployment period).
+Cessation of employment will occur within 4 weeks (unless a longer period is agreed with the Employer, with any longer period resulting in an equal diminution of the lump sum being paid in lieu of the redeployment period).

 • Option 2 – participate in the three-month redeployment period which will be undertaken in accordance with existing custom and practice.
 Affected Employees who are unsuccessful in obtaining another role at the conclusion of the redeployment period will be a paid a Targeted Separation Package consisting of:

-• 4 weeks’ of pay, irrespective of the employee’s length of service; plus
+• 4 weeks’ of pay, irrespective of the Employee’s length of service; plus

-• 1 additional week pay if the employee is over 45 years of age and has completed at least 2 years of continuous service; plus
+• 1 additional week pay if the Employee is over 45 years of age and has completed at least 2 years of continuous service; plus

 • two weeks’ pay per each completed year of continuous service up to a maximum of 10 years